redox/redox.github.io/_posts/2013-11-27-how-i-improved-Tom-Preston-Werner-s-jekyll-based-blog-with-50-lines-of-code.md

 You may have heard about [lunr](http://lunrjs.com) and its [jekyll integration](https://github.com/slashdotdash/jekyll-lunr-js-search), you can find a demo [here](http://10consulting.com/search).
 It's pretty awesome but it lacks critical features for now (most critical: stemming doesn't replace typo-tolerance, matching terms are not highlighted [issue 25](https://github.com/olivernn/lunr.js/issues/25)).

-It's now about 3 months since I've joined [Algolia](http://www.algolia.com) and I cannot let a day go by without trying to plug our search-engine somewhere new.
+It's been 3 months since I've joined [Algolia](http://www.algolia.com) and I cannot let a day go by without trying to plug our search-engine somewhere new.
 Wow, my personal blog is totally "somewhere" new.
 Let's give it a try; Algolia is _NOT_ a site-search engine; but it could be the perfect match to easily jump on old posts.

 WAIT!
 You said you don't want to pay anything; Algolia is a [paying service](http://www.algolia.com/pricing).
 You're right, just [send me an email](mailto:sylvain+from+algolia+dot+com) and I'll convert your 14-day free trial to an unlimited _custom_ free plan.